mars-project/mars/CONTRIBUTING.rst

    your comments in English so developers all over the world can understand your idea.
 4. Make sure that your code passes the tests.
-5. Add new unit tests for your code.
+5. Add new unit tests for your code and try to cover all crucial branches of your code.
 6. If your patch changes the way people use Mars, you need to update docs to reflect these changes.